velnirsworkshop/Velnirs_Workshop/README.md

 ### 1. Creative Content:

-All creative content ideas, including but not limited to classes, weapons, armors, and items, is **not** covered by this license.
+All creative content ideas, including but not limited to classes, weapons, armors, and items, is **not** covered by a license.
 ### **All rights reserved**.

 ### 2. Scripting and Coding: